Eiffel Tower: Communications

 The tower has been used for making radio transmissions since the beginning of the 20th century.
 Until the 1950s, sets of aerial wires ran from the cupola to anchors on the Avenue de Suffren and Champ de Mars.
 These were connected to longwave transmitters in small bunkers.
 In 1909, a permanent underground radio centre was built near the south pillar, which still exists today.
 On 20 November 1913, the Paris Observatory, using the Eiffel Tower as an aerial, exchanged wireless signals with the United States Naval Observatory, which used an aerial in Arlington County, Virginia.
 The object of the transmissions was to measure the difference in longitude between Paris and Washington, D.C.
 Today, radio and digital television signals are transmitted from the Eiffel Tower.

 FM radio

 Digital television

 A television antenna was first installed on the tower in 1957, increasing its height by 18.7 m.
-Work carried out in 2000 added a further 5.3 m, giving the current height of 324 m.
+Work carried out in 2000 added a further 5.3 m, giving a total height of 324 m.
 Analogue television signals from the Eiffel Tower ceased on 8 March 2011.